wilwad/javascript-srt-to-speech/README.md

 How to use

-Place just 1 file index.html into movie folder.
-It will autodetect the movie name and SRT file by using window.location.href.
+Place index.html into your movie folder.
+It will auto detect the movie name and SRT file by using window.location.href.
+Meaning the directory and movie names must match.